 Top them with the remaining chopped scallions and if you like some more salsa too.

-I served these with Mexican coleslaw (recipe coming soon!) and sliced avocados.
-To make this a complete gluten-free meal, serve these enchiladas with this easy peasy Gluten-free Mexican Dessert Torte for dessert.
+I served these with Mexican coleslaw and sliced avocados.
+To make this a completely gluten-free meal, serve these enchiladas with this easy peasy Gluten-free Mexican Dessert Torte for dessert.

 How To Meal Prep Enchiladas